DanielCollins96/My-Modern-Blawg/data/blog/software-2-0-by-andrej-karpathy.md

 ### Chris Lattner

 Chris (swift) was interviewed by Lex.
 Its not clear to Chris that software 2.0 is the answer to every problem, but it is a new paradigm.
-Programming paradigm shifts like **structured** programming (from go to's to if then's), **functional** programming like lisp (Higher order functions), **object oriented** programming (encapsulation, subclasses, inheritance), **generic** programming (code reuse, instantiations), **differential** programming (functions generate variants/derivatives of another function).
+Chris notes that programming paradigms are many, and shift like **structured** programming (from go to's to if then's), **functional** programming like lisp (Higher order functions), **object oriented** programming (encapsulation, subclasses, inheritance), **generic** programming (code reuse, instantiations), **differential** programming (functions generate variants/derivatives of another function).

-Deep learning is powerful but imperative programming is too.
+Deep learning is powerful but imperative programming is powerful too.
 You wouldn't write a computers bootloader with a deep learning model, as DL is hardware and energy intensive.
 If you care about magnitudes of energy use, other programming paradigms are important.

-Software 1.0 includes things like testing, continous integration, deployments, validation.
+There are also Software 1.0 fundamentals that include things like testing, continous integration, deployments, validation.
+All of which are important to Software 2.0.

 ## Links